openshift-kni/oran-o2ims/README.md

-# O2IMS
+# O-RAN O2IMS

-This project project is an implementation of the O-RAN O2 IMS API on top of OpenShift and ACM.
+This project is an implementation of the O-RAN O2 IMS API on top of OpenShift and ACM.

 Note that at this point this is just experimental and at its very beginnings,